 Use any knowledge, tips or advice from the video to update your FAQs, Wiki or create and contribute to a thread on your social learning platform.
-Making sure you have designed a repeatable process to keep these resources up-to-date and relevant is critical to retaining the attention of your audience.
+Making sure you have designed a process to keep these resources up-to-date and relevant is critical to retaining the attention of your audience.

 How to get started with video content repurposing